KoolKevin/SO_M_Learning_repo/XV6/Appunti/Capitolo 2/Starting xv6, the first process and system call.md

 When the RISC-V computer powers on, it initializes itself and runs a boot loader which is stored in read-only memory. __The boot loader loads the xv6 kernel into memory__.
 Then, __in machine mode__, the CPU executes xv6 starting at _\_entry_ (kernel/entry.S:7).

+NB: tutti i core eseguono quello che c'è in _\_entry_ma anche quello che c'è in _start.c_ è possibile differenziare il comportamento del codice tra i core mediante l'__hartid__.
-NB: The RISC-V computer starts with __paging hardware disabled__: virtual addresses map directly to physical addresses.
+NB_2: The RISC-V computer starts with __paging hardware disabled__: virtual addresses map directly to physical addresses.

 ### Entry
 The loader loads the xv6 kernel into memory at physical address __0x80000000__.
 The reason it places the kernel at 0x80000000 rather than 0x0 is because the address range 0x0:0x80000000 contains __I/O devices__.